justicephysics/humanos2.0/the-mousetrap.md

 The Fortune 500 cannot force you to stay.
 But it can make the cheese taste so good that you forget you were ever wild.
 The only true escape is to remember—and to build.

-The Virtual Nalanda is the memory.
+The Justice Physics Nalanda is the memory.
 The Engineer Hurricane is the exit.
 Mission 2100 is the destination.

 ---